katiewolf57/katiewolf-pch/README.md

-# katiewolf-pch
-PCH final project
+# Katie Wolf - PCH final project

 # Description
 This project uses APIs to collect image records from cultural heritage and science institutions.
 I used DPLA’s API (https://pro.dp.la/developers/api-codex) and NASA’s Image and Video Library API (https://api.nasa.gov/api.html#Images).
 I've gathered content related to the plants of our solar system (including Pluto), sorted the results by planet, and pulled out relevant information about the image, including but not limited to institution that houses the image, collection or object ID, other identifying information, rights information, and then descriptive metadata.